apsc-web/collab-css/README.md

 ## Welcome to Collab CSS

 **Purpose:** Base css for all apsc collab sites.
-It is referenced by all apsc collab sites in production
+It is referenced by all apsc collab sites in production.

 Apsc collab css is hosted on [github pages](https://apsc-web.github.io/collab-css/).
 This allows us to remotely reference the repo's css files from github.